 This easy cheesecake pie is perfect for cheesecake lovers who want a quicker, easier alternative to making a classic cheesecake.
 The smooth and creamy filling is made of just 6 simple ingredients, and there’s no springform pan or water bath step required.
-It’s delicious on its own, or you can top it with raspberry sauce, whipped cream, lemon curd, fresh berries, or salted caramel.
+It’s delicious on its own, or you can top it with raspberry sauce, whipped cream, hot fudge, lemon curd, fresh berries, or salted caramel.

 This pie recipe wasn’t actually in my original plan for posting on the website, but it just kind of… happened.
 I was working on perfecting the recipe and technique for graham cracker crust, and needed something easy and reliable to use on repeat for a filling… approximately 75 cheesecake pies later, I thought: Well, I should probably share this recipe, too!